yunzhu-li/blupig-gomoku/README.md

 - MCTS with parallelization
 - Self-learning

-A live demo is hosted on: https://apps.yunzhu.li/renju
+A live demo is hosted on: https://apps.yunzhu.li/gomoku

 ![Alt text](gui/screenshots/00.png?raw=true "Screenshot")

 Run Your Own Copy
 -----
-This application is available as a docker image.
+This application is available as a docker image `yunzhu/blupig-gomoku`.

 - Make sure you have access to `docker`.

 - Run:
   ```
-  docker run -d --rm -p 8000:8000 -e SERVER_URI="http://<server-ip>:8000" yunzhu/blupig
+  docker run -d --rm -p 8000:8000 -e SERVER_URI="http://<server-ip>:8000" yunzhu/blupig-gomoku
   ```

 - Access `http://<server-ip>:8000` in your browser.